Perspective | There’s never been a Navy-Air Force football game quite like this

 As it turned out, that was the margin by which the Commander-in-Chief’s Trophy was decided.
 Navy went on to beat Army and finish 11-2, one of the great turnaround seasons in college football history.
 Air Force didn’t lose another game, also finishing 11-2 but coming up those inches short of regaining the CIC.

-“It hasn’t been mentioned at all,” Air Force Coach Troy Calhoun said Tuesday during a Zoom news conference, when the subject of last year’s game came up.
+“It hasn’t been mentioned at all,” Air Force Coach Troy Calhoun said Tuesday during a Zoom news conference when the subject of last year’s game came up.
 “You don’t really talk about things from one season to another, particularly when it comes to service academy football.
 That was last year.
 We’re focused right now strictly on practicing well the rest of the week and being ready for Saturday.”

 But this Saturday will be different than other Navy-Air Force Saturdays because of the novel coronavirus.
 Once upon a time, Navy was supposed to open this season in Ireland against Notre Dame.
 The pandemic took care of that trip and then wiped out the notion of Notre Dame playing in Annapolis for the first time.